 The little packet/pouch is usually about 1.5″ across, about 3″ long, and about 1/3rd of an inch thick.
 It weighs typically 0.5 – 1.0 ounces.
 One of the good things of these packets is because they have granules inside, they will conform to the size and shape of your hand, enabling you to clutch them tightly and get maximum heat transfer from them.

-A set of two hand warmers (ie one for each hand) typically sells from 75c to $1 or so on places such as Amazon, depending on the product and the quantity you buy.
+A set of two hand warmers (ie one for each hand) typically sells from 75c to $1 or so on places such as Amazon

 Testing done by a reader suggested that the 7+ hour Grabber hand warmers continued to give appreciable heat for up to about 8.5 hours and possibly longer.
 I tested some Little Hottie units, rated at ‘Up to 8 hours’, but which dropped down to insignificant heat levels at about the 5.5 hour point.
 While these are subjective measurements, the enormous difference between 8.5 hours for the Grabber units and 5.5 hours for the Little Hottie means that even after allowing for the imprecision of subjective measurements, clearly the Grabber units are superior.
 At the same time the Grabber units were still providing heat, the Little Hotties had become inert and were cool to the touch.